 CEO & Founder

 Nini Meyer grew up in Lyme, NH, as a competitive equestrian and returned to New England in 1999 to raise a family of two boys.
 She attended Tufts University and C.U.
 Boulder, and holds a B.A. in theatre.
-She’s a starting line (any starting line!) junky, endurance runner and cyclist, avid hiker, and very poor cook.
-Along with serving as Founder and President of Positive Tracks, Nini currently serves as a Trustee of the Jane B. Cook Charitable Trusts; a member of Friends of CHaD Board; an Overseer of Hopkins Center For The Arts At Dartmouth; Community Engagement Director of the CHaD HERO Half Marathon, and Trustee of the Hypertherm HOPE Foundation.
+She’s a starting line junky, endurance runner and cyclist, avid hiker, and very poor cook.
+Alongside her role as Founder and CEO of Positive Tracks, Nini currently serves as a Trustee of the Jane B. Cook Charitable Trusts; a member of Friends of CHaD Board; an Overseer of Hopkins Center For The Arts At Dartmouth; Community Engagement Director of the CHaD HERO Half Marathon, and Trustee of the Hypertherm HOPE Foundation.

-Me In 140 Characters Or Less: Philanthletics Passionista; Pugs Not Drugs; Nothing Rivals The Power Of Family, Fun, Gratitude, & HOT DAMN
+Me In 140 Characters Or Less: Wife, Mother, Philanthletics Passionista.
+Nothing Rivals The Power of Fun, Sweat, Gratitude.

 Mary Margaret Sloan

 Mary Margaret Sloan has 20 years of nonprofit leadership experience, including an extensive background in organizational development and project management.
-Before her current role as Executive Director of Positive Tracks, Mary Margaret was Executive Director of Vital Communities, a regional sustainability nonprofit in White River Junction, VT, and worked as the Northeast Regional Director and the Alumni Director at the Student Conservation Association (SCA) in Charlestown, NH.
+Before her current role at Positive Tracks, Mary Margaret was Executive Director of Vital Communities, a regional sustainability nonprofit in White River Junction, VT, and worked as the Northeast Regional Director and the Alumni Director at the Student Conservation Association (SCA) in Charlestown, NH.
 Prior to that, Mary Margaret was president of a national nonprofit, American Hiking Society, in Silver Spring, MD, and began her career as a litigator in a general practice law firm in northern Virginia.
-Mary Margaret holds a B.A. from Vanderbilt University, a J.D. from Villanova University, and is currently pursuing an executive certificate in Sports Philanthropy.
-She lives in Vermont with her author husband Howard Krum, mouser Lucky George (cat), and hiking companion Mola Mola (dog).
+Mary Margaret holds a B.A. from Vanderbilt University, a J.D. from Villanova University, and recently received her executive certificate in Sports Philanthropy.
+She lives on a farm in Vermont, at the site of the first ski rope tow in the country, with her author husband Howard Krum, mouser Lucky George (cat), and hiking companion Mola Mola (dog).
 She has summited Mt.
 Rainier and Mt.
 Kilimanjaro, but her heart is in the rocky, unforgiving trails of New Hampshire’s White Mountains.
 Mary Margaret has served on numerous boards, including ReThink Health of the Upper Connecticut River Valley, Tanzania Education Fund, and Outdoor Industries Women’s Coalition.

 Me in 140 Characters or Less: Grateful To Live In A Place Most Just Dream Of Visiting; Happy When Cooking—Happier When Eating; Adventure And True Love Are What Life’s All About.